winitzki/scall/tutorial/programming_dhall.md

 #### Trees with data in branch nodes

-TODO: code examples with   binary trees (with data in leaves, or with data in branches to allow for bizip2  and show pictures of trees)
+TODO: code examples with   binary trees (with data in leaves, or with data in branches to allow for bizip  and show pictures of trees)

 TODO: explain that "padding" corresponds to using the functor instance in bizipP to convert (a, L b) -> L (a, b)